-It’s easy to slip into a pattern of staying at home and spending a lot of time alone, but getting out and about is one of the best things you can do to stay happy and healthy.
+It’s easy to get into the habit of staying at home and spending a lot of time by yourself – but getting out and about is one of the best things you can do to stay happy and healthy.

-Enjoying hobbies and getting involved in the local community can improve self-confidence and keep you active.
-There are groups for everything from cooking to photography.
-Your local community centre, leisure centre, faith group or library are great places to find out what's happening in your local area.
+Enjoying hobbies and getting involved in the local community can improve your self-confidence and keep you active.
+There are groups for everything – from cooking and crafts to fitness and photography.
+You can usually find out what's going on in your local area at:

-There are also lots of social groups for older people, including plenty that are specifically for older LGBT+ people, as well as activity-based groups for LGBT+ people of all ages.
+There are lots of social groups for older people – including plenty that are specifically for older LGBT+ people – as well as activity-based groups for LGBT+ people of all ages.

 Find social groups near your

 LGBT Consortium has a directory to help you find local LGBT+ services and groups.